qwx9/strangepg/README.md

 or zoom out by pushing away (drag mouse toward upper left corner).
 - Scrollwheel: zoom in or out.
 - Control + right click (hold): zoom in or out.
-- Middle click (hold): rotate the view instead of the graph.

 Use `Esc` to reset the view.